 '''

 for all faces in A

 let a be a vertex in A

 hit = false

 for all vertices b in B

 diff = n • a - n • b

 if diff > 0 then

 hit = true

 if not hit then (we found a separating plane)

 return false

-for all faces in B

-(same algorithm with A and B reversed)

-return true (no separating plane was found)
+return true (no separating plane was found) '''

-'''

 Thus, we test with the dot product whether a vertex is on the "inside" side or the "outside" side.
 We do not need to test for both ends of the projection.
-Such a test would not only require more comparisons, but we would also need to, for each plane, find the extreme end of the same model, a totally unnecessary work.
+Such a test would not only require more comparisons, but we would also need to, for each plane, find the extreme end of the same model, a totally unnecessary effort.